LEGAL ACTION UPDATE:

 On May 14, 2019, a jury awarded a couple more than $2 billion to a couple, Alva and Alberta Pilliod, in their Roundup cases.
 The award included $55 million in compensatory damages to the couple and $2 billion in punitive damages.
 The jury out of Alameda County Superior Court in Oakland determined Bayer was liable for their non-Hodgkin’s lymphoma diagnosis.

-Who is at Risk for NHL and Other cancers?
+Who is at Risk for NHL and Other Blood Cancers?

 How Do I Qualify?

-When you call The Ruth Law Team, we will walk you through a series of questions to determine if we are able to assist you with your claim.
+When you call The Ruth Law Team, we will walk you through a series of questions.
+These questions help determine if we can to assist you with your claim.
 At this time, we are looking into non-Hodgkin’s lymphoma and its certain subtypes, including but not limited to:

 - Diffuse large B-cell lymphoma (DLBCL)